ostrodmit/ostrodmit.github.io/index.md

 </p>

 <span style="color:red;">
-_I am on the job market this year.
+_I am on the job market this academic year.
 In academia I only consider tenure-track positions._
 </span>

 In 2019--2021 I was a postdoc at USC Viterbi with [Meisam Razaviyayn](https://sites.usc.edu/razaviyayn/research/).
-In the previous 1.5 years I was an ERCIM Alain Bensoussan fellow at Inria Paris hosted by [__Francis Bach__](https://www.di.ens.fr/~fbach/).
+In the previous 1.5 years I was an ERCIM Alain Bensoussan fellow at Inria Paris hosted by [Francis Bach](https://www.di.ens.fr/~fbach/).
 I defended my PhD thesis in 2018.
 I was advised by [Anatoli Juditsky](https://ljk.imag.fr/membres/Anatoli.Iouditski/) and [Zaid Harchaoui](http://faculty.washington.edu/zaid/index.html) and collaborated with [Arkadi Nemirovski](https://www2.isye.gatech.edu/~nemirovs/).
 <br />